justinduckett/portfolio/README.md

 ## Projects
 ### [1.
 Geocoding 9,000 addresses into a public map visited by 450k+ Ontarians](alcohol-map.md)

-During an LCBO strike in July 2024, the Ontario Government rolled out a searchable and interactive map to help consumers find outlets to buy beer, wine, cider and spirits.
-For this project I was responsible for geocoding over 6,000 address locations for the map, as well as setting up web analytics and reporting.
+During an LCBO strike in July 2024, the Ontario Government rolled out a searchable and interactive map to help consumers find alternative alcohol retailers across the province.
+I led the geocoding of over 9,000 address locations for the map, as well as analytics implementation.

 _Tools: Python, JupyterLab, Google Maps API, Google Tag Manager, Google Analytics 4, Looker Studio_